2025 film preview

 These are the must-see films for 2025 you can't miss

-From ‘28 Years Later’ to a new Paul Thomas Anderson film and ‘Avatar 3’ – the most anticipated releases of the next 12 months
+From ‘28 Years Later’ to ‘Avatar 3’ – the most anticipated releases of the next 12 months

 Phil de Semlyen